halcyon/www.mohnani-group.com/client.md

 ![Deepak Mukhi](../img/deepak-mukhi.jpg "Deepak Mukhi"){:style="float: right; margin-left: 1em;"}

-The benefits of sixty-five years of experience as exporters of Japanese products are available to our clients.
+The benefits of seventy years of experience as exporters of Japanese products are available to our clients.
 We can locate the product, obtain price quotes, negotiate with suppliers, coordinate and consolidate shipments, ensure on-time delivery, check that the